yaroAmaro219/Nasa/README.md

   1. Chuck Norris: http://www.icndb.com/
   1. Rick and Morty: https://rickandmortyapi.com/documentation/#rest

-Lastly, the following sites congregates a bunch of API's together, so you can take a look through their libraries and try to find an API that interests you!
-Note, however, that not all API's are free and many listed may require payment.
+Lastly, the following sites congregates a bunch of APIs together, so you can take a look through their libraries and try to find an API that interests you!
+Note, however, that not all APIs are free and many listed may require payment.
 We **highly suggest** to use a free API for your first project dealing with one.

   1. https://github.com/toddmotto/public-apis
   1. https://rapidapi.com/

-### STEP 6 - &#x1F535; Reach Stretch Goals (Not Mandatory)
+### STEP 5 - &#x1F535; Reach Stretch Goals (Not Mandatory)
 - Look into [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so you can save data to the user's browser
 - Add a second API
 - Add creative use of event listeners and UI interaction
-- Konami code ;)
 - Get feedback from UX student
-- You can also host your projects with your own domain name.
-[Here is a walktrhough from namecheap, one web hosting service](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages)

-### STEP 7 - Technical Demonstration
+### STEP 6 - Technical Demonstration

 All projects will be presented to the class.
 Your presentation should: